KYNS

-KYNS (1340 AM) is a commercial radio station that is licensed to San Luis Obispo, California, United States and serves the San Luis Obispo area.
+KYNS (1340 AM) is a commercial radio station licensed to San Luis Obispo, California, United States, and serves the San Luis Obispo area.
 The station is owned by Martha Fahnoe, through licensee Dimes Media Corporation, and broadcasts a classic country format featuring hits of the late 1980s to the early 2000s.

 History

 KATY

 The station first signed on in 1949 as KATY.
 The station originally was owned by Morden R. Buck and John R. Rider under the name of licensee San Luis Broadcasting Company.
 In July 1952, San Luis sold KATY to Sweetheart of San Luis Obispo Inc., a group headed by Maynard Marquardt and former WCFL (Chicago) station engineer Glenn Porter for $30,000.
 Sweetheart held KATY for 14 years, selling the station and its FM counterpart (now KSLY) to Grandy Broadcasting Inc. for $200,000 on October 25, 1966.

 In 1973, Grandy divested the AM station to Hill Radio Inc., owned by Duane E. Hill and Velma Faye Tabor, for $275,000.
 Hill sold KATY just four years later, in June 1977, to Riverside Broadcasting Company for $400,000; former station owner W. John Grandy brokered the deal.
 The station changed hands yet again in April 1981, when Riverside Broadcasting sold KATY to Coastal Broadcasting for $750,000.
 That company was owned by Frederick Herdt, Jr., a former disc jockey at KPOP in Roseville, California.
 However, after Coastal filed for Chapter 7 bankruptcy (liquidation), ownership of KATY reverted to Riverside.
 On January 3, 1984, Riverside sold the station to Wischnia Communications Corp., majority owned by J. W. Stream, for $300,000; the U.S. Federal Communications Commission (FCC) approved the sale February 17.